evanbattle/XtremIOSnap/README.md

       pip install requests

+   To run in Linux or MacOS, make sure to use the -l [Logfile] option.
+The script have been tested back to python 2.6 on both Linux (Ubuntu 14.04) and Mac OSX Mavericks.

    The most common usage scenarios:

    -Take a snapshot on the XtremIO using an ecoded username and password: